 Transcribe! is a program designed to assist musicians for transcribing music.
 Transcribe! is created by Seventh String Software.
 Transcribe! is widely used by musicians all over the world to work with music recordings.
 It is also used by many people for play-along practice.
-Transcribe! is available for Windows, Mac and Linux .
+Like many guitar learning applications, Transcribe! is available for Windows, Mac and Linux .

 Transcription is a process of notating musical recordings.
 It is a process of creating sheet music from musical recordings by writing down notes that make up the song in music notation.
 Transcription may also mean rewriting a piece of music, either solo or ensemble, for another instrument or other instruments than which it was originally intended.
 Before the invention of digital transcription aids, musicians used to play music recording using conventional CD players, or music playing software, slow down music or loop through it to recognize the melody, chords and correct key of music piece.
 This method was very inconvenient because slowing down music would change its pitch.

 It is important to understand that what Transcribe! is and what it is not.
 Transcribe! is a software application to assist people who want to work out a piece of music from a recording, in order to write down the notes, or play it themselves, or both.
 It doesn't do the transcribing for you, but it is essentially a specialized player program which is optimized for the purpose of transcription.

 Transcribe! also do the same thing of playing back music so that the musician who is transcribing the music can work it out, but it makes the whole process easier and quicker.